shayenna/HealthyHeadwatersLab_wiki/Lab-structure/Lab-roles.md

 ### Research Facilitator
 Jess Ives is the Healthy Headwater Lab Research Facilitator.
 She:
 * Seeks out and manages partnerships with research partners (e.g., farmers, NGOs, governmental organizations)
+* Acts as point person for Farmer Research Advisory Board activities
 * Assists with grant proposals and funding applications
 * Manages the Lab Wiki
 * Oversees data management and organization for all lab projects
 * Helps Catherine (and other team members) write manuscripts
 * Assists students with presentations and papers
 * Helps with onboarding new team members
-* Assists with field work when necessary
+* Assists with field work

 ### Community and Translation Associate
 Candy Donaldson is the Community and Translation Associate for Healthy Headwaters Lab.
 She: